 Hele-on bus schedule

-The schedules of the bus system on the Big Island are not tweaked to tourism, but rather to make commuting to and from work for locals possible.
+The schedules of the bus system on the Big Island are not ideal for tourism.
+Rather they are made to make commuting to and from work for locals possible.
 This means that most routes are only served early in the day and after work.
 You can check the schedules and maps of the hele-on-bus here.

 With the bus to Hilo and Kona from the Airport